Unleash/unleash-client-ruby/README.md

 curl -H 'Authorization: <YOUR_API_TOKEN>' -XGET '<YOUR_UNLEASH_URL>/api' > ./default-toggles.json
 ```

-Then use them on start-up:
+Then use them on startup:

 ```ruby